OSO Analog Synthesis Tutorial (Part 1)

 FILTER, responsible for altering the spectral shape of the oscillator’s waveform.
 Between the various forms of filtering, it is important to mention the LPF Low Pass Filter, where only the low frequencies can “pass” through it or its opposite, the HPF High Pass Filter, but sometimes Band Pass are used too and in modern designs, any possible filter configuration.

-Filters can be distinguished by the GAIN they operate, like 12dB or 24dB
+Filters can be distinguished by the way they cut frequencies out, like 12dB/Octave or 24dB/Octave.

 Their main controls are two: CUTOFF frequency that corresponds to the “tuning” or the filter, or in which frequency its action is centered and the RESONANCE is the gain applied to the Cutoff Frequency, in the higher setting can generate an Auto-Oscillation, an additional tone which pitch can be adjusted by the Cutoff Frequency.